• Skip to main content

 Volatility is just the variability of return around the mean.
 It's the measure of price movement.
 All things being equal, risk and return are positively correlated.
 But there are high volatility assets that exhibit low returns, such as commodities, which have a real expected return of about zero.
 So in terms of asset pricing and expected returns, volatility is a poor proxy for risk.

-We actually want volatility on the way up, because that’s where returns come from.
+We actually want volatility on the way up, because that's where returns come from.
 Specifically, a small handful of days of huge gains are responsible for most of the market’s performance over an entire year.
+Sharpe penalizes those huge gains, just as it penalizes huge losses.
 Investors only complain about volatility when it happens on the downside, and rightfully so.
 It would be rare to find an investor who, after seeing a highly volatile day of a 10% gain, would exclaim “my portfolio is too risky!”

 Secondly, and this one is admittedly a bit nitpicky, using standard deviation as a measure of volatility assumes that the returns of financial markets are Normally distributed; they're not.

 In fairness, volatility is usually pretty even on both sides, so results across different ratios should be pretty similar (Sharpe and Sortino should be fairly linearly correlated) on average, but I figure if we have the ability to isolate downside risk just as easily, why not go ahead and do so?
-That’s where the Sortino and Calmar ratios come in, which are my preferred metrics.
+That's where the Sortino and Calmar ratios come in, which are my preferred metrics over Sharpe in this context.

 Remember, the Sortino ratio is just a slight variation on the Sharpe ratio.
-Whereas Sharpe looks at both upside and downside volatility, Sortino only cares about the downside.
-Again, results should be pretty similar on average between the two, but to me this is an obvious improvement in precision that requires no extra time, effort, complexity, or computing power.
+Whereas Sharpe looks at and penalizes both upside and downside volatility, Sortino only cares about the downside.
+Again, results should be pretty similar on average between the two, but to me this is an obvious improvement in precision that requires no extra time, effort, complexity, or computing power, at least now in the 21st century.

 Now let's talk about Calmar, one of the least popular risk-adjusted return measurements.
 I happen to think it's probably the best.
 Whereas Sortino looks at all the downside volatility over a given time period, Calmar looks at the maximum drawdown for that time period.